Maria Cantwell: 2000

 Social security, prescription drugs, dams, gun control, and campaign finance reform were among the most important issues in Cantwell's race against Gorton, which drew national attention.
 Cantwell also adopted the slogan "Your voice for a change", a veiled reference to Gorton's campaign theme in 1980, challenging incumbent Warren Magnuson's age.
 She said Gorton supported "19th-century solutions to 21st-century problems".
 Cantwell was endorsed by The Seattle Times and the Seattle Post-Intelligencer, the state's two biggest newspapers.
-Gorton was endorsed by the smaller News Tribune and two of the largest Eastern Washington newspapers, The Spokesman-Review and Tri-City Herald.
+Gorton was endorsed by the smaller The News Tribune and two of the largest Eastern Washington newspapers, The Spokesman-Review and Tri-City Herald.
 At times, the campaign was accused of pettiness as national PACs and groups funded television attack advertisements.
 After a Cantwell campaign worker deep-linked to a humorous photo on Gorton's website, he accused Cantwell's campaign of hacking, and Senn accused Cantwell of hypocrisy.
 "Fiddling with people's websites and calling it good fun ... adds a very childish and unworthy character to the race", Senn's campaign spokeswoman Barbara Stenson said.
 Cantwell spent over $10 million of her own money on her campaign, pledging not to accept money from PACs.
 When RealNetworks stock declined at the end of 2000, she spent time raising funds for debt retirement, but kept her pledge not to accept PAC money.
 In the waning weeks of the campaign, the Federal Election Commission ruled that Cantwell violated federal campaign finance law by securing $3.8 million in bank loans for her campaign and failing to properly disclose the loans until January 30, 2001.
 The complaint alleged that she had received a $600,000 line of credit without sufficient collateral, and another $1,000,000, all at a preferential interest rate.
 After review, the Federal Election Commission sent a letter of admonishment, saying that the loans were "made on a basis that assures repayment, and that each loan bore the usual and customary interest rate".

 The election was among the closest in Washington history.
-Cantwell held a small lead in the initial returns on election night, but the race remained too close to call.
+Cantwell held a tiny lead in the initial returns on election night, but the race remained too close to call.
 Gorton overtook her the next day, amassing a lead of 12,500 votes by the second week of absentee ballot counting.
 The election result was certified on November 22 with a lead of 1,953 votes for Cantwell out of 2.5 million cast, credited to support from the Puget Sound region.
 The 0.08% margin triggered an automatic recount, which increased her lead to 2,229 votes, or 0.09%.
 It was the last Senate race to be called in the 2000 election, which resulted in a 50–50 tie ahead of a contentious presidential election recount.
 Cantwell and Debbie Stabenow of Michigan became the third and fourth women to defeat incumbent senators, following Kay Bailey Hutchison's 1993 and Dianne Feinstein's 1992 special-election victories.